drakkan/sftpgo/docs/metrics.md

 - Data provider availability
 - Total successful and failed logins using password, public key, keyboard interactive authentication or supported multi-step authentications
 - Total HTTP requests served and totals for response code
-- Go's runtime details about GC, number of gouroutines and OS threads
+- Go's runtime details about GC, number of goroutines and OS threads
 - Process information like CPU, memory, file descriptor usage and start time

 Please check the `/metrics` page for more details.